diogotcorreia/master-thesis/docs/content/ch03-method.typ

 This can then be used to filter out code where there is only a single call to `getattr`.

-These three design ideas are tested against the aforementioned benchmarks, and the results are presented in @results:tweaks.
+These three design ideas were tested against the aforementioned benchmarks, and the results are presented in @results:tweaks.

 === Vulnerability Prevalence

-As a means to determine the prevalence of class pollution, as outlined by @rq-widespread[], the designed tool, resulting from
-@rq-tool-design[], has been run against a dataset of Python packages and applications.
+As a means to determine the prevalence of class pollution, as outlined by @rq-widespread[], an empirical study is performed where the designed tool is tested against a dataset of Python libraries and applications.
-Further details about the tool can be found in @thing, and the sampling method and size are described in more detail in
-@method:data-collection.
+In this study, the tool will analyse each project individually to determine if it has any code that is vulnerable to class pollution.
+Then, to determine the accuracy of the designed tool, each of the reported hits is then manually tagged as either vulnerable or not vulnerable (i.e., a false positive).
+Additionally, the reasons for each verdict were also stored alongside it, as a means to help future work.

+Furthermore, a case study is conducted, where one of the packages deemed vulnerable is investigated in more detail.
+Here, the causes for detection will be highlighted, and, if applicable, a proof of concept exploit will be created to demonstrate the impact of the vulnerability.

-Then, the results are used to inductively infer the prevalence over the entire universe of Python applications.
+Finally, the results from the empirical study, and the case study to a lesser extent, are used to inductively infer the prevalence over the entire universe of Python applications.

 == Data Collection <method:data-collection>